 After that, press the “Start to Fix” button and your problem will be solved in a couple of minutes.

 That’s it, you can comfortably use your iPhone mobile now.
+Or you can learn more from our complete review of iMyFone Fixppo here.

 Method 4.
 Use iTunes to Restore iPhone to Factory Settings